bndtools/bnd/README.md

 # bnd & bndtools

 Bnd/Bndtools is a swiss army knife for OSGi.
 It creates manifest headers for you based on analyzing the class code, it verifies your settings, it manages project dependencies, diffs jars, and much more.
-At the core is a library with all the functions.
+At the core is a library with all the functions (see our [bnd cheatsheet](https://github.com/bndtools/workspace-templates/blob/master/cheatsheet/org.bndtools.cheatsheet/bnd.bnd)).
 The library is then used in a myriad of subsystems to provide the core functionality to the rest of the world.

 * [bndlib and friends](https://bnd.bndtools.org) – The core library plus repository, resolve, etc.
 * [maven plugins](maven-plugins/README.md) – A full set of maven plugins that make bnd useful for maven users